-- 5.4.
-Members must have honest and fair dealings with their customers. - 5.5.
-Members must not knowingly disseminate information that is false or deceptive, or that is likely to mislead by inaccuracy, ambiguity, exaggeration or omission. - 5.6.
-Each member must provide contact details on their main corporate web site, which must include the member's registered company name, telephone number, email address and physical address. - 5.6A.
+5.4.
+Members must have honest and fair dealings with their customers.

+5.5.
+Members must not knowingly disseminate information that is false or deceptive, or that is likely to mislead by inaccuracy, ambiguity, exaggeration or omission.

+5.6.
+Each member must provide contact details on their main corporate website, which must include the member's registered company name, telephone number and email address.

+5.6A.
 Members must ensure that customers have ready access to information on how to access and use services.

+5.6B.
+Where a member passes on information about a service and/or content to a mobile network operator, for example for display in a confirmation step presented to a customer, that information must be relevant to the service being provided and must not be misleading to the customer.